davepar/gcalendarsync/README.md

 * Create or open a Google Spreadsheet at http://drive.google.com.
 * Create columns with these names (can be in any order):
   * Title - event title
-  * Description - event description
+  * Description - event description (optional)
   * Start Time - start date and time for the event, e.g. "1/27/2016 5:25pm".
 Should be just a date for all-day events.
 Set the format of this column to "Date time".
   * End Time - end date and time for the event.
 Set to blank for a one day all-day event.
 Set the format of this column to "Date time".
-  * Location - optional event location.
+  * Location - event location. (optional)
-  * Guests - optional comma separated list of guest email addresses.
+  * Guests - comma separated list of guest email addresses. (optional)
   * Id - used for syncing with calendar.
 This column could be hidden to prevent accidental edits.
 * In the Tools menu, select Script Editor.
 * Give the project a name.